pattonsgirl/Spring2022-CEG2410/Projects/Project4/README.md

 - finance_RW - Read / Write access to finance share
 - onboarding_R - Read access to onboarding documents
 - server_access - can log on to Servers
+- dev_eng_admins - IT admins to handle Developer and Engineer accounts
+- hr_finance_admins - IT admins to handle HR and finance accounts

 ### Joining Users